genielabs/glabs.it/source/content/works/software/homegenie-panel.md

 ## HomeGenie Panel

 A control panel for your smart home and connected devices.
-Shipping with integrated automation engine, live script recording and voice control, HomeGenie plus can seamlessly integrate mixed-type "things" and can also operate as a standalone smart home server when plugged to a power source 24h.
+Shipping with integrated automation engine, live script recording and voice control, HomeGenie Panel can seamlessly integrate mixed-type "things" and can also operate as a standalone smart home server when plugged to a power source 24h.

 ### Features